pypa/distlib/docs/overview.rst

 <http://mail.python.org/pipermail/python-dev/2012-September/121716.html>`_,
 though a different name was suggested for the library.
-Basically, Distlib contains the implementations of the packaging PEPs and other low-level features which relate to packaging, distribution and deployment of Python software.
+Basically, Distlib contains the implementations of the packaging PEPs and other low-level features which relate to packaging, distribution, and deployment of Python software.
 If Distlib can be made genuinely useful, then it is possible for third-party packaging tools to transition to using it.
 Their developers and users then benefit from standardised implementation of low-level functions,